OmarCloud20/CDKTF-Tutorial/README.md

 >Note 1: we are using the `--local` flag to store our Terraform state file locally.
 We will reconfigure the backend to S3 Remote backend in the next section.

->Note 2: if you receive error `[ModuleNotFoundError: No module named 'virtualenv.seed.via_app_data']`, you would need to remove `virtualenv` by running `sudo apt remove  python3-virtualenv`.
+>Note 2: if you receive the error `[ModuleNotFoundError: No module named 'virtualenv.seed.via_app_data']`, you would need to remove `virtualenv` by running `sudo apt remove  python3-virtualenv`.
 We should still have `virtualenv` as part of the pip packages.
 Run `pip3 show virtualenv` to confirm.
 If you don't see `virtualenv` in the list, run `pip3 install virtualenv` to install it.

 3. Activate the project's virtual environment (optional but recommended):